 Annual Copyright License

 Calvin has contracted with the Copyright Clearance Center for an annual copyright license.
-This license covers most of the documents you normally distribute to students in paper form as handouts and coursepacks, or electronically, such as in pdf format.
-To verify that your document is covered by our license, go to the Copyright Clearance Center website (see links below).
+This license covers most documents normally distributed to students whether paper or electronic, handout or course pack.
+To verify that each document is covered by the college license, search the Copyright Clearance Center website (see links below).
 The Campus Store verifies (and requests) copyright for all documents included in course packs; each instructor is responsible to obtain copyright for any other documents distributed to students (including through Moodle).

-For those documents not covered, the Copyright Clearance Center will, in many cases, contact the copyright holder for copyright permission or provide information for the requester to contact to copyright holder.
+For those documents not covered, the Copyright Clearance Center will, in many cases, contact the copyright holder for copyright permission or provide information for the requester to contact the copyright holder.
 In both of these situations, the Copyright Clearance Center license does not cover the cost of the copyright permission.

 - "Reproducing Print Materials for Use in Class: Options and Examples"